 SEMOU - The WQA received a Proposition 1 planning grant from the SWRCB to conduct additional site investigation activities upgradient of the WSGRF.
 The activities include several hydropunch locations along with cone penetration testing to further delineate plume boundaries while providing invaluable aquifer lithology.
 It is anticipated that the additional site investigation work will lead to an implementation grant that will ensure the optimization of the WSGRF.
-In addition, WQA will be applying for additional Prop 1 funds to assist the LARWQCB with contaminant source investigation activities at various locations within the SEMOU.
+In addition, WQA will be applying for additional Prop 1 funds to assist the

+LARWQCB with contaminant source investigation activities at various locations within the SEMOU.

 EMOU - WQA will continue to participate in the remedial activities including but not limited to remedial design, project oversight and federal reimbursement activities associated with the EMOU.
 In 2012, the westside workparty finished construction of the shallow zone remedy and will continue operation as required by the USEPA.
 In late 2015, the eastside workparty's shallow zone remedy became operational.
-In 2019, the city of El Monte received its 97-005 amended water supply permit for the operation of eastside deep zone remedy.
+In 2019, the city of El Monte received its and a 97-005 amended water supply permit for the operation of eastside deep zone remedy. application was submitted to DDW on July 21, 2016.
+It is anticipated that DDW will approve the permit during the next reporting period.
 In addition, WQA will encourage that the end use of the treated water be put for beneficial use whenever possible.

 PVOU - WQA will continue to participate in the remedial activities, including but not limited to, remedial design and project oversight associated with the PVOU remedy.
-In early 2019, the PVOU IZ Remedy will began construction of the centralized treatment facility.
+In early 2019, It is anticipated that the PVOU IZ Remedy will begin began construction of the centralized treatment facility.
 Construction activities will continue throughout the next reporting period.
 In addition, it is anticipated that the shallow zone north remedy will ramp up its remedial design activities.
 WQA will continue to assist the workparties in developing an enhanced alternative end use discharge plan that will have a regional benefit to the San Gabriel Valley water supply.

-Area 3 - It is anticipated that the City of Alhambra will continue to operate its Phase I and Phase II treatment facilities, and the the City of South Pasadena will continue to operate its 1,2,3-TCP treatment facility at their Wilson wellsite.
-In addition, WQA will assist USEPA and LARWQCB whenever possible to further characterize contamination within the Area 3 boundaries.
+Area 3 - It is anticipated that the City of Alhambra will continue to operate its Phase I and Phase II treatment facilities, and the the City of South Pasadena will continue to operate its 1,2,3-TCP treatment facility at their Wilson wellsite.- In addition, WQA will assist USEPA and LARWQCB whenever possible to further characterize contamination within the Area 3 boundaries.